PhD Project: Celebrating Indigenous Self-determination – The Journeys of Noongar University Students

-We offer enabling courses, associate degrees, bachelor degrees and postgraduate courses which aim to broaden Indigenous knowledge and contribute to Aboriginal communities and wellbeing.
-During your study, CAS will provide a supportive base on campus where you can access culturally-appropriate support services and join a range of student activities.
+We offer enabling courses, associate degrees, bachelor degrees, postgraduate and masters courses which aim to broaden Indigenous knowledge and contribute to Aboriginal communities and well-being.
+During your study, CAS will provide a supportive base on campus where you can access culturally appropriate support services and join a range of student activities.

 Alt text